IBM/tensorflow-hangul-recognition/README.md

    the model.
 3. Training and saving the model.
 4. Using the saved model in a simple Android application.
+5. Connecting the Watson Language Translator service to translate the characters.

 ## Prerequisites